 6 McLachlan Street, Fortitude Valley

-Set in a stunning heritage building on the edge of the Valley, Rosmarino is turning heads for its exceptional eats and collection of Italian wines, especially from Etna.
-Whether you opt for bar bites and vino in the bar or a full-on feast, on the menu you'll find out-of-the-ordinary Italian fare that will leave you wanting more.
-Must-orders include the crespelle ai funghi and slow-cooked rolled lamb belly, but really, you can't go wrong.
+Set in a stunning heritage building on the edge of the Valley, Rosmarino is turning heads for its exceptional eats and collection of Italian wines—especially from Etna.
+Whether you opt for bar bites and vino in the bar or a full-on feast, you'll find out-of-the-ordinary Italian fare on the menu that will leave you wanting more.
+Must-orders include the crespelle ai funghi and slow-cooked rolled lamb belly.
+Tight pants are not recommended.

 Gemelli Italian